toyiselateef/sbsc-quotes-api/README.md

-# mulasa-gateway-api-ben
+# sbsc-quotes-api

-The main purpose of this repository is to show a simple microservice that uses mongoDB as database provider.
-The Rest APIs will be using the Swagger (OpenAPI) Specification, and supports cloud postgres and redis lab.
+The main purpose of this repository is to show a simple microservice that uses provides quotes on request to logon users.
+The Rest APIs will be using the Swagger (OpenAPI) Specification, and reads from json file to authenticate users.

 ## Environment vars